Jeremy-Cleland/PlantDoc/README.md

 3. **Enable Mixed Precision**: Use `training.precision: 16-mixed` (requires compatible GPU).
 4. **Reduce Dataloader Workers**: Lower `hardware.num_workers`.
 5. **Use Gradient Accumulation**: Modify training script to accumulate gradients over multiple smaller batches (requires code change, not currently implemented via config).

-## 🤝 Contributing

-Contributions are welcome!
-Whether it's reporting bugs, suggesting features, improving documentation, or submitting pull requests, your help is appreciated.

-Please follow these general guidelines:

-1. **Check Existing Issues**: See if your bug or feature request has already been reported.
-2. **Open an Issue**: For significant changes, please open an issue first to discuss the proposed changes.
-3. **Fork the Repository**: Create your own fork of the project.
-4. **Create a Branch**: Make your changes in a dedicated branch (`git checkout -b feature/your-feature-name`).
-5. **Develop**: Write your code, ensuring it follows the project's style (use `pre-commit run --all-files` to check).
-Add tests for new functionality.
-6. **Test**: Run the test suite to ensure everything passes.
-7. **Document**: Update documentation (README, docstrings) as needed.
-8. **Submit a Pull Request**: Push your branch to your fork and submit a pull request to the main repository's `main` branch.
-Provide a clear description of your changes.